Model Domain Specific Language (DSL)

 To specify a constraint on parameter position, the index.equals()

-clause can be used.
+be used.
 It takes a single integer denoting the position of the parameter.

 Example: